MhmdFais/ml-assignment/README.md

 Above are the models we can use for this project and we decided to select **Random Forest** because

 - It works well with structured data, avoids overfitting

+### Showing Results

+As shown in the program there many factors that impact the income, But we have only chosen to plot charts for the following three factors

+- Capital Gain
+- Relationship Status
+- Age